kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 _Abstract: Pairwise methods are best thought of as composing a **paradigm** for turning **scarce attention** into **robust allocation signals**.
 With the right **algorithms**, **interface**, and **audience**, they can support the continuous funding of ecosystems at surprisingly low attention cost._

-Thanks to Carl Cervone and David Gasquez for feedback on earlier versions of this essay.
+Thanks to Carl Cervone, David Gasquez, and Ori Shimony for feedback on earlier versions of this essay.

 - [I. Motivations](#i-motivations)
 - [II.
 Why Pairwise](#ii-why-pairwise)